joakree/ELEBAC/sensorcentral/README.md

 .BomDoc       # Bill of material document
 .PcbDoc      # PCB design document
-.OutJob     # Outputs for the PCB file .SensorCentral.zip      # Zip file containing all the required files
+.OutJob     # Outputs for the PCB file
 ```
+SensorCentral.zip     Zip file containing all the required files